xdracaryS/Queue-event/README.md

 # Hello

-I modify something for m2-client.
+I modify event class for m2-client.
 Logic same like m2-gamesrc.
 You can use in c++ or in py.
 You can see how can use.
 See you later...

 # Examples: